HIGH BLOOD PRESSURE

 Orange juice 200 mg

-Dried herbs such as basil, dill, marjoram, rosemary and thyme 2113 mg
+Dried herbs such as basil, dill, marjoram and thyme 2113 mg (rosemary is also equally in calcium but should be avoided when high blood pressure is present.

 Spirulina 1362 mg